Dalmia Bharat Subsidiary Receives Rs 11.82 Lakh Penalty Waiver from CGST Appeals Office

 AI Summary

-Dalmia Bharat Limited's wholly owned subsidiary Dalmia Cement (Bharat) Limited has successfully obtained a complete waiver of Rs 11,82,298 penalty from the CGST Appeals Office in Patna, Bihar.
-The penalty was originally imposed for input tax credit claims under Reverse Charge Mechanism for FY 2017-18 by erstwhile Dalmia DSP Limited, which later merged with DCBL.
-The favorable appeals order received on April 30, 2026, eliminates any financial impact on the subsidiary and resolves the regulatory dispute that originated from delayed tax payments under an NCLT-sanctioned Resolution Plan.
+Dalmia Bharat Limited's wholly owned subsidiary Dalmia Cement (Bharat) Limited has received a complete waiver of Rs 11,82,298 penalty from the CGST Appeals Office, Patna, for a tax dispute related to FY 2017-18 input tax credit claims.
+The order received on April 30, 2026, resolves the matter without any financial impact on the subsidiary.

 powered bylight_fuzz_icon